 If you do happen to forget your login details, you always have the option to reset your password if necessary.
 Alternatively, you can find your account details in the “My Emails” section in the member area on the PureVPN website.

-When it comes to PureVPN’s price plans, you’ll find that it can be picked up for as little as $3.33 a month, which is very affordable indeed.
-This involves investing in a 1-year subscription.
-However, you can opt for a shorter one of 1 or 3 months, which comes in at $10.95 and $8.00 a month, respectively.
+When it comes to PureVPN’s price plans, you’ll find that it can be picked up for as little as $5.82/month, which is very affordable indeed.
+However, you can opt for the shorter ones of 1 or 6 months, which come in at $10.95/month and $8.33/month, respectively.

 Whichever price plan you opt for, just be sure to take note of when your subscription expires.
 If you do exactly that, then you’ll know that you won’t be protected after that date.
 You will then have to either renew your subscription or invest in a new VPN – whichever one you deem to be the most appropriate for your needs.